make-cpp-nice/make_cpp_nice/README.md

 ## Library utilities, methodologies and guidelines to make C++ nice to work with.

+Single header Library utilities:

++ [ptr_to_unique](https://github.com/make-cpp-nice/ptr_to_unique) - A smart pointer to an object already owned by a unique_ptr.
+It doesn't own the object but it self zeroes when the object is deleted so that it can never dangle.
++ [numerical conversions](https://github.com/make-cpp-nice/numerical-conversions) - A set of dedicated numerical conversions that are a better choice than the canonical application of static_cast.
++ [literal integral constants](https://github.com/make-cpp-nice/literal-integral-constants) - Converts literal constants into std::integral_constant using a double underscore suffix, e.g. 4__

 Some thoughts:

 + Safe is nice.
 That doesn't have to be the bullet proof provable safety of Rust.
 A more humble aim that with reasonable care safety hazards can easily be avoided would be a big improvement on the status quo.
 So hazards of pointer, memory or data corruption should be well controlled and easy to avoid.